tryphotino/photino.Samples/Photino.PublishPhotino/README.md

 ## Deploying for Linux

-Using the file that is created when running `dotnet publish -r linux-x64` directly **can work** on the more common Linux distributions.
+Using the file that is created when running `dotnet publish -r linux-x64` (or `linux-arm64`) directly **can work** on the more common Linux distributions.
 However it is recommended to package your application using an applicable package manager for the target distribution.

 ### Packaging for Debian-based distributions